pmatsinopoulos/deploy_zookeeper/README.md

 4. However, I can have a private IP address stick to the EC2 instance and every time it restarts in takes the same instance.
 5. If I want public IP address to be stick then I might have to use EIP.
+6. Or I may need to use a DNS service that would resolve private names to private ips.
+7. Maybe, I should use an EC2 Launch Template that would install puppet-agent.

+After we bring the machine up for the first time:
+2. We need to git pull the repo
+3. We need to apply the puppet manifests
+- This will also install the cron job that would pull any changes every 15 minutes.
+Note that Aws OpsWorks might be something that would help us manage all that puppet related things?